-In this tutorial, you’ll see how to make any USP Form a registration form, so your visitors can register as users with your website.
+This tutorial explains how to make a user-registration form.
+So visitors can register as users at your WordPress-powered website.

 [usp_name] shortcodes in the form.
 These are required for registration.
 Other fields may be added as desired.

 Then include the required hidden field in the same form:

 Done!
 Of course, you may also want to include other useful fields, such as seen in this form example:

 [usp_url] [usp_captcha] [usp_custom_field form="register" id="1"] [usp_custom_field form="register" id="2"] [usp_custom_field form="register" id="3"] [usp_custom_field form="register" id="4"] [usp_custom_field form="register" id="5"] [usp_custom_field form="register" id="6"]

 The six custom fields define various user-registration fields.
 Specifically: